qaml-ai/next-pages-router-template/README.md

 - Should be protected by your own authentication (see TODO comment in the file)
 - Returns the JWT token to the browser for use by the CamelClient

-### 2. Component Initialization (`pages/index.tsx`)
+### 2. Main Application (`pages/index.tsx`)
 Shows how to:
 - Create a `CamelClient` instance with the token fetcher function
-- Initialize the chat UI component with the client
+- Automatically fetch available data sources from your CamelAI account
-- Configure available models and data sources
+- Initialize the chat UI component with the selected configuration

 ## Setup